419Labs/workshop-arf-dapp/README.md

    5) Implement the new feature on the UI
       1) By create a new component in */src/components/wallet* & add it in the [index](src/pages/index.tsx)

+## Go further

+There some improvements you can make to improve this workshop, here is a non-exhaustive list:

+- Save transactions in local storage
+- Display current transaction information(Toast?)

 ## Docs

 Here is all the docs you'll need to complete the workshop